ethanjli/phyllo/README.md

 ### Presentation

-Phyllo provides ways to use various presentation layer protocols for serialization and deserialization of application data as __documents__ over any phyllo transport layer.
+Phyllo provides ways to use various presentation layer protocols for serialization and deserialization of application data as __documents__.
 Canonically, [MessagePack](https://msgpack.org/index.html) is used for efficient encoding and transmission of small schema-less documents.
-Alternative serialization schemes can also be used.
+The protocol specification also provides a way to specify alternative serialization schemes.

-### Application
+### Application Frameworks

 #### Publish/Subscribe Messaging
 Phyllo provides a way to pass __messages__ between peers in independent channels multiplexed in a hierarchical namespace over a document link, acting as a pub-sub message bus between workers at the ends of the message link.